peterdanwan/gimme_readme/CONTRIBUTING.md

    > We maintain that it's always a best practice to _never_ work off of your `main` branch, and instead, work on a separate branch.
 You should do your best to ensure that your `local main` branch, and your `downstream main branch` on GitHub, is in-sync with the [upstream main branch](https://github.com/peterdanwan/gimme_readme).

-2. After adding new code or modifying existing code, please try to add a `test` case for these changes (if applicable).
+2. After adding new code or modifying existing code, please try to add a `test` case for these changes if applicable (read the [Running Tests Manually Section](#running-tests-manually) for more details).
 Run the following commands to ensure your current changes are: formatted properly, have no code lint (i.e., potential for bugs), and don't break any new or existing test cases:

    ```sh
     # To spot any formatting issues and automatically fix them